KILIAN JORNET EVEREST 2021: KILIAN JORNET & DAVID GÖTTLER READY FOR EVEREST-LHOTSE TRAVERSE.

 KILIAN JORNET EVEREST 2021: Kilian Jornet & David Göttler ready for the Everest(8,848m)-LHOTSE(8,516m) traverse.
 Our MOUNTAINEERING section continues to follow up on a new Kilian challenge, following its double ascent to Everest in 2017.

-Below you can see the picture Kilian Jornet posted this morning, from Everest.
-We also saw another one together to his team colleague for this adventure, David Göttler, who according to his social media has been there longer and has already climbed up to 6800m.
+Below you can see the information Kilian Jornet posted yesterday, from Everest.
+We also saw another one together to his team colleague for this adventure, David Göttler, with whom have already finished the acclimatation phase and are ready to give the final push in the mountain.

 KILIAN JORNET EVEREST 2021 EVEREST WEST RIDGE (8,848M) AND LHOTSE (8,516M)TRAVERSE